pleo-io/spa-tools/actions/README.md

 repo, so you need to run the build locally and include the changes to the built actions in your PR.

 To build the actions, run `make build`.
 Tests, written in Jest, you can run them with `make test`.

-Currently we need to manually update the version (to the next version) for actions in the `.workflows` folder. `git grep 'pleo.*@v' .github/workflows/*.yml` will highligh the places to change.